tingard/hierarchial-spiral-modelling-paper/referee_response.md

 > Davis et al say in their paper: "As pointed out by Considere &  Athanassoula (1988), this  method does  not  assume  that observed spiral structures are logarithmic.
 It only decomposes the observed distributions into a superposition of logarithmic spirals of different pitch angles and number of arms, which can be thought of as building blocks."
 The authors should read the Considere & Athanassoula paper carefully, as well as the Davis et al (2012) paper and change accordingly all parts of the paper where they make use of this assumption, or find a different way to justify it.

 We thank the referee for bringing Considere & Athanassoula 1988 back to our attention.
 We have reviewed the paper again, and added a citation.
 In that paper it is very clear the method does not assume logarithmic spirals.
 However the first line of the abstract of Davis et al (2012) is *"A logarithmic spiral is a prominent feature appearing in a majority of observed galaxies"*, and they clearly say (Section 4.3.2) that the inclusion of non-logarithmic spirals (with significant variation of pitch angle with radius) can negatively impact measurements using 2DFFT.
 They also say "In general, logarithmic spirals are good approximations of the shape of galactic spiral arms".
-In the face of these comments, which show that the assumption of logarithmic spirals is made despite the more general applicability of the method of Considere & Athanassoula (1988) we think there is evidence in the literature that the assumption of logarithmic spirals is widespread, even if it's clear the 2DFFT method can in principle discover radial variation in phi.
+In the face of these comments, which show that the assumption of logarithmic spirals is made despite the more general applicability of the method of Considere & Athanassoula (1988), we think there is evidence in the literature that the assumption of logarithmic spirals is widespread, even if the 2DFFT method can in principle discover radial variation in phi.

 > Some of the assumptions made in this paper come without much/any justification.
 The authors should discuss the effects of each of the assumptions for which they offer no justification.
 E.g. is it reasonable to assume that the spread sigma_[gal] is constant?
 What do results from 2DFFT give?
 Some *quantitative* analysis of results from previous work would be useful here.
 If this assumption is simply based on lack of any better knowledge, the effect of this assumption should be tested numerically and discussed.
 But the authors could first check the literature whether there is better knowledge from previous 2DFFT work.

 We have added more discussion of the assumptions which were made.
 The specific question about sigma_[gal] is interesting.
 We have added citations to work where arms in spirals are fit separately.
 All of them comment that pitch angles do vary between arms in spirals, but there is no discussion of how the variation changes between galaxies.
 In general sample sizes are small.
-We note this as an interesting followup question for larger samples, including potentially a large sample run through Galaxy Builder.
+We note this as an interesting followup question for larger samples, including potentially a larger sample run through a second phase of Galaxy Builder.

 > Section 2.2